 Hours of work are a 38 hour week, with a rostered day off each 4 week cycle in accordance with clause 15.
 The ability of the Company in order to meet its production and distribution requirements to require employees to work rostered ordinary hours between 7am and 7pm Monday to Friday with staggered starts and finishes on a mutually agreed fixed shift basis.
-The abolition of the afternoon, three minute rest break is to allow for an earlier finishing time.

 By mutual agreement an employee may defer taking up to five rostered days off each year which may be taken as part of annual leave or at such other mutually convenient time.
+When developing or changing rosters, the Company will take into account the existing sporting commitments, family responsibilities and study commitments of the employee, and will have regard for whether or not the employee can arrange safe transport home.